 This easy crochet project bag is a free pattern and called the Trinity Crochet Bag which is your ideal Project Bag to carry your Work-In-Progress projects in.
 It comes with a video tutorial as well.

 How often do you start a new crochet project and don’t know where to put it?
-Well, I do it very often – more than I want to admin.
+Well, I do it often – more than I want to admit.
 So, with this easy Crochet

 When I went to Michael’s to check out the Caron Cotton Cakes last year, I knew right away what I would make with it when I touched this fantastic new yarn.
 It is extremely soft and I knew it would be easy to work with.
 It sure didn’t disappoint me.